 - In the Dawn of War expansion Soulstorm, the primary commander unit of the Eldar says "I am the last thing you will see." in battle.
 Constantly.

-- In Halo Wars, during the final confrontation between Sergeant Forge and the Arbiter, the Arbiter lifts Forge up by the head and prepares to skewer him with his energy sword, telling Forge that "My face is the last thing your pathetic eyes will ever see."
-Forge then stabs him in the neck with his knife.
+- In Halo Wars, during the final confrontation between Sergeant Forge and the Arbiter Ripa 'Moramee, the Arbiter lifts Forge up by the head and prepares to skewer him with his energy sword, telling Forge that "My face is the last thing your pathetic eyes will ever see."
+Forge then stabs him in the neck with his knife before stabbing him with his own sword, thus making it so Forge's face is the last thing he ever sees.

 - Duke Nukem 3D: "I'm coming back to town, and the last thing that's gonna go through your mind before you die... is my size-13 boot!"

-- Played with in Fallout: New Vegas - The motto of the NCR 1st Recon is: "The last thing you never see".
+- Played with in Fallout: New Vegas - The motto of the NCR 1st Recon, a squad of elite snipers, is "The last thing you never see".

 Boone: Pretty accurate, and so were we.